cuga-rajal/opensim_apple_arm64/README.md

 The change may have the effect of using more CPU on physics-enabled objects.
   - libBulletSim-3.25-20221215-universal-NOSLEEP.dylib

-We are trying to get more feedback from people who are testing this.
+We are looking for feedback from people who are testing this.
 Please let us know about your successes or issues!

 This work is licensed under Creative Commons BY-NC-SA 3.0: